- Be able to list and discuss the most common acute training variables in fitness.

-Clients need to all begin with training which is right for their current fitness level.
+Clients need to begin with training that suits their current fitness level.
 From there, the type of training needs to be specific to the goals they wish to achieve.

-If someone is training for an obstacle course event, they need to train those exact skills which will transfer to that event.
+If someone is training for an obstacle course event, they need to train those skills that will transfer to that event.

 This stands for Specific Adaptations to Imposed Demands.

-The specificity of training will be as specific as metabolism, muscle fibers, mechanical, and neuromuscular changes.
+The specificity of training will be as specific as metabolism, muscle fibers, and mechanical and neuromuscular changes.

 Training for an event in a sprint will be very different from training for a marathon.

 Principle of Variability